chingu-voyages/V58-tier3-team-39/README.md

 - Update documentation as needed
 - Include clear commit messages

-## License

-This project is licensed under the [MIT License](https://github.com/chingu-voyages/V54-tier3-team-36/blob/development/LICENSE).

 ## Special Thanks

-- **Chingu**: For organizing Voyage 54 and providing this amazing opportunity
+- **Chingu**: For organizing Voyage 58 and providing this amazing opportunity
 - **All Contributors**: For their dedication and hard work
 - **Open Source Community**: For the amazing tools and libraries
 - **Beta Testers**: For valuable feedback and bug reports

 ## Team Members

-This project was developed by an amazing team as part of Chingu Voyage 54:
+This project was developed by an amazing team as part of Chingu Voyage 58:

 - Val Lysenko: [GitHub](https://github.com/Valeriusdev) / [LinkedIn](https://linkedin.com/in/valeriylysenko)
 - Kevin Llanos: [GitHub](https://github.com/KevinLlano) / [LinkedIn](https://linkedin.com/in/kevinllanos7)